thinkmorestupidless/reactive-lunch/README.md

 # License & Support

-Copyright © 2016 Lightbend, Inc. This software is provided under the Apache 2.0 license.
+Copyright © 2018 Trevor Burton-McCreadie.
+This software is provided under the Apache 2.0 license.

 **NO COMMERCIAL SUPPORT OR ANY OTHER FORM OF SUPPORT IS OFFERED ON THIS SOFTWARE BY LIGHTBEND, Inc.**